Skip to Main Content

 YorCreate is a makerspace based in the Library at the University of York and is available to all University students and staff.
 It offers space for physical creativity, including 3D printing and crafting, and a chance to think about the intersection of digital and physical when creating.

 To get involved with YorCreate, you first need to complete an induction session to get information on Health and Safety and how to use the equipment.
-You will then be granted access to the space and can book equipment to work on projects.
-Sign up to the YorCreate mailing list (requires login to UoY Google account) to find out about upcoming inductions and other updates about the space.
-If you have any other questions about YorCreate, you can get in touch via it-training@york.ac.uk.
+You can book an induction on our form and if you have any other questions about YorCreate, you can get in touch via it-training@york.ac.uk.

 In YorCreate there are Ultimaker and Flashforge 3D printers - those pages have guidance on using the printers in YorCreate.